ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/rose_cylc.md

 If you're not sure which option to use, we recommend using the "local-only copy".
 The "remote and local copy" is best used if you plan to commit the suite back to the remote.

-Suites are, by default when copying from MOSRS, created in the user's _Gadi_ home directory under `~/roses/<suite-ID>`.
+Configurations copied from MOSRS are created by default in the user's _Gadi_ home directory under `~/roses/<suite-ID>`.
-This path will be referred to as the *suite directory*.
+This path will be referred to as the *configuration directory*.
-{: #suitedir }
+{: #configdir }

-The suite directory contains multiple subdirectories and files, including:
+The configuration directory contains multiple subdirectories and files, including:

-- `app` &rarr; directory containing the configuration files for various tasks within the suite.
+- `app` &rarr; directory containing specific configuration files for various model tasks.
-- `meta` &rarr; directory containing the GUI metadata.
+- `meta` &rarr; directory containing the _Rose_ GUI metadata.
-- `rose-suite.conf` &rarr; main suite configuration file.
+- `rose-suite.conf` &rarr; main model configuration file.
-- `rose-suite.info` &rarr; suite information file.
+- `rose-suite.info` &rarr; configuration information file.
 - `suite.rc` &rarr; _Cylc_ control script file (Jinja2 language).

 #### Local-only copy {: #rosie-checkout }